-The construction of the City was finished in 1420 during the reign of the Ming Dynasty Emperor Yongle, and served as the Imperial administrative centre throughout the Ming and Qing Dynasties until the fall of the Empire in 1911.
+During the reign of the Ming Dynasty Emperor Yongle in 1420, the construction of the City was completed.
+And it served as the Imperial administrative center throughout the Ming and Qing Dynasties until the fall of the Empire in 1911.

 Beautifully restored for the 2008 Beijing Olympics, the Forbidden City has regained its youthful, vivid colors.
-For such an unforgettable destination, it’s important to take one’s time exploring all the ins and outs of the site; ample time is set aside for visiting all the surrounding courtyards and rooms.
+For such an unforgettable destination, it’s essential to take one’s time exploring all the ins and outs of the site.
+Ample time is set aside for visiting all the surrounding courtyards and rooms.
 After exploring the interior, ascend the artificial coal hill just behind the Forbidden City for a spectacular view of the entire site and layout of the whole of Beijing.

-After spending a few hours exploring the City, spend the remainder of the day walking around romantic Beihai Lake and the more lively Houhai Lake, is encircled by hutongs.
-Hutongs are the famous Beijing alleyways home to traditional courtyard style homes, many of which have now been converted into pedestrianized streets boasting charming little restaurants and bars.
+After spending a few hours exploring the City, spend the remainder of the day walking around romantic Beihai Lake, and hutongs encircle the more lively Houhai Lake.
+Hutongs are the famous Beijing alleyways home to traditional courtyard style homes.
+Many of which have now been converted into pedestrianized streets boasting charming little restaurants and bars.

 Continue the walk onwards to the Drum Tower.
-Here there will be demonstration held of how, during the Ming Dynasty, the passing of each hour was marked with a drum roll.
+Here there will be a demonstration held of how, during the Ming Dynasty, they marked the passing of each hour with a drum roll.
 From the peak of the tower, it’s also possible to admire the rooftops of the neighboring Hutongs and the Clock Tower just opposite.

 Option: Enjoy an evening Kung Fu show in Red theater!
-The Red Theater is originally known as Chongwen Worker's Cultural Palace Theater.
-After the renovation, the stage facilities have been dramatically improved and now the theater specializes in traditional Chinese performances, such as "The Legend of Kung Fu.
+The Red Theater is known initially as Chongwen Worker's Cultural Palace Theater.
+After the renovation, there has been a dramatic improvement in stage facilities, and now the theater specializes in traditional Chinese performances, such as "The Legend of Kung Fu.

 - Forbidden City access to visitors will be limited to 80,000 persons per day.
-Passport copies must be provided at least 11 days advance for personal registration (preferably 2 weeks in order to assure a successful booking); modifying the date later on is not possible.
+Passport copies must be provided at least 11 days advance for personal registration (preferably two weeks to assure a successful booking).
+Modifying the date, later on, is not possible.

-- Forbidden City is closed on Mondays, except July and Aug.
+- Forbidden City remains on Mondays, except July and Aug.